awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 ## I/O Operation Timeout<a name="timeout-nvme-ebs-volumes"></a>

 Most operating systems specify a timeout for I/O operations submitted to NVMe devices\.
-On Windows systems, the default timeout is 30 seconds and the maximum is 255 seconds\.
+On Windows systems, the default timeout is 60 seconds and the maximum is 255 seconds\.
 You can modify the `TimeoutValue` disk class registry setting using the procedure described in [Registry Entries for SCSI Miniport Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/storage/registry-entries-for-scsi-miniport-drivers)\.

-NVMe EBS volumes use the default NVMe driver provided by the operating system\.
-Most operating systems specify a timeout for I/O operations submitted to NVMe devices\.
-The default timeout is 30 seconds and can be changed using the `nvme_core.io_timeout` boot parameter \(or the `nvme.io_timeout` boot parameter for Linux kernels prior to version 4\.6\)\.
-For an experience similar to EBS volumes attached to Xen instances, we recommend setting this to the highest value possible\.
-For Amazon Linux AMI 2017\.09\.01 \(or greater\), and for Linux kernels with version 4\.15 or greater, the maximum is 4294967295\.
-Prior to Linux 4\.15, the maximum is 255 seconds\.
-If you are using a current version of the Amazon Linux AMI, we have already increased the timeout\.